lzontar/To-Hask-a-Java/README.md

 *Main> thaj "<FILENAME>.java"
 ```
 5. We can now compile and execute our newly generated Haskell version of Java code from file *<FILENAME>.hs*.

+**Be aware!** currently only programs without function interaction and with one statement in each function are supported. *To be repaired soon* :wink:

 ## :sos: Wish to contribute?
 ### Environment setup
 1. Fork repository and pull the content